What Does FedEx in Transit Mean?

 This stage occurs after your package has been picked up by FedEx before it is delivered to the recipient.

-During this time, your package undergoes a series of well-coordinated steps designed to ensure efficient and secure delivery.
+While in transit, your package undergoes a series of well-coordinated steps designed to ensure efficient and secure delivery.
 They are:

 1. Package Collection and Verification

-Once your package is handed over to FedEx, it undergoes a meticulous verification process to ensure accurate labeling and documentation.
+Once your package is handed over to FedEx, it undergoes a verification process to ensure accurate labeling and documentation.

 This step guarantees that the package is correctly addressed and complies with any special handling requirements.